ddatta-DAC/CS5744_project3/README.md

 # CS5744_project3

+To start xampp

+   sudo /opt/lampp/xampp start

 To open mysql

   /opt/lampp/bin/mysql

 To go to the location :

   cd /opt/lampp

 To open up the contrl panel(or faqs):

   open localhost in chrome

 -------------------------------